Become a Teaching Assistant at the Leslie Dan Faculty of Pharmacy

 Graduate students will continue to receive their funding packages as stated in their funding letters.
 Current TA contracts may need to be adjusted to reflect the fact that undergraduate courses are no longer in-person, but the overall number of hours allocated in the contracts will not be reduced.

-Teaching Assistant Opportunity
+Teaching Assistant Opportunities

 - PHM113H - Pharmacy Informatics

-- PHM142H - Metabolic Biochemistry & Immunology
+- PHM142H - Metabolic Biochemistry and Molecular Immunology